 Have I ever mentioned how nice it is to have Jason Issacs as the Inquisitor?
 Because he really gets to shine in “Gathering Forces,” mocking and manipulating both Kanan and Ezra, and he seems to be having tons of fun doing so (both the actor and the character, that is).
 And the Inquisitors arrogance was on full display, fighting Kanan with one hand behind his back, another subtle and effective way of psyching out his opponents while showing his skills.
 He’s quickly becoming a villain worthy of being mentioned in the annals of Star Wars villains.

-We got tantalizingly close to discovering Fulcrum’s identity here, and while a lot of people will point to the Corellian Blockade Runner as evidence Fulcrum is Bail, remember three things: 1) Bail didn’t know anything about the crew when he met them/had R2 record everything about them in “Droids in Distress” while we know both Kanan and Hera have already met with Fulcrum in person 2) It’s a big galaxy, and if having Ezra’s parents not be familiar characters (or his dad a clone) is a sign Rebels is trying to open up the galaxy, then know ANYONE could own a Corellian Blockade Runner 3) Bail’s ship is red (See the photo for a comparison between Bail’s and Fulcrum’s).
-This is a red herring folks, meant to throw us off, but I’m not going to fall for it, as Fulcrum’s identity is still at large.
-And it’s a possibility their identity is amongst this tweet roundup at Rebel’s Report.
+We got tantalizingly close to discovering Fulcrum’s identity here, and while a lot of people will point to the Corellian Blockade Runner as evidence Fulcrum is Bail Organa, remember three things: 1) Bail didn’t know anything about the crew when he them/had Artoo record everything about them in “Droids in Distress,” while we know both Kanan and Hera have already met with Fulcrum in person.
+2) It’s a big galaxy, and if having Ezra’s parents not be familiar characters (or his dad a clone) is a sign Rebels is trying to open up the galaxy, which means ANYONE could own a Corellian Blockade Runner.
+3) Bail’s ship is red (see the photo for a comparison between Bail and Fulcrum’s ships); This all adds up to one thing: this is a red herring folks, meant to throw us off, but I’m not going to fall for it, as Fulcrum’s identity is still at large.
 But if it’s not, I definitely won’t mind.